barbazul/1kfa/mod_guide_gm.md

 > Next, everyone gets to choose 2 item cards for your character, these can
 > be weapons, armour, or any other items that have mechanical significance.
-> 1kFA comes with some cards to get us started, but we can
+> This game comes with some cards to get us started, but we can
 > also write stuff on blank cards.
 >
 > It's recommended that your character have some kind of weapon.
 Without